mcobb10/kaleido-project/README.md

 ```
 minikube config set cpus 4
 minikube config set memory 4096
-minikube config set disk-space 64GB
+minikube config set disk-size 64GB
 ```
 * Racecourse webapp is built into a nodejs image named test/racecourse (this can be changed in racecourse_deployment.yaml if needed)
 * Quorum-Tools images have been built and quorum-tools/examples/setup.sh has been ran

 ### Launching Cluster
 * Run `minikube start`
+* Run `minikube addons enable ingress`
 * Copy test/racecourse, jpmorganchase/quorum, and jpmorganchase/constellation from local machine to minikube vm:
 ```
-docker save "image-name" | pv | (eval $(minikube docker-env) && docker load)
+sudo docker save "image-name" | pv | (eval $(minikube docker-env) && docker load)
 ```
 > Note: This command is basically saving the local docker image to a file then piping it into the minikube docker instance and loading it.
-It would be more ideal here to use a docker registry but this worked for testing purposes
+The process may take several minutes to complete based on the size of the image.
+It would be more ideal here to use a docker registry but this worked for testing purposes.
 * Run 'kubectl apply -f filename.yaml' for all yaml configuration files in the kaliedo-project directory
 * When the bootnode and node stateful sets try to start they will error out but will create their persistent volumes
-* Mount the quorum-tools/examples/tmp directory in minikube and copy needed files over:
+* Mount the quorum-tools/examples/tmp directory in minikube and copy needed files over (replace disk_num with number 0-5):
 ```
 (terminal 1) minikube mount ~/quorum-tools/examples/tmp:/tmp/hostpath_pv
+(terminal 2) minikube ssh
-(terminal 2) sudo cp /tmp/hostpath_pv/qdata_<disk_num>/* /data/<disk_num>/ (this should be ran for qdata_0 to qdata_5)
+(terminal 2) sudo cp -r /tmp/hostpath_pv/qdata_<disk_num>/* /data/qdata_<disk_num>/
 ```
 * Once the needed files are in place everything should eventually restart correctly